This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 This light is built to last:

 - You get a superb thermal design and run cooler than most other LED lights.
-A cool light is a happy light and will last longer;
+A cold light is a happy light and will last longer;

 - One problem which leads to overheating and other kinds of failures in ANY electronic device is the build-up of dust…not with the Advanced LED lights.
 They have handy dust covers on their fans to prevent this detrimental process.

-Add to that a reputation which really can’t be argued with:
+Add to that a reputation you can't argue with:

 Advanced LED has been around for at least 7 years…building a loyal fan-base of happy customers throughout these 7 years.